qcutexu/Extended-1D-AQ-system/README.md

 effects of variable radii of the vessel along the longitudinal direction.
 Additionally, we propose a method to extract radial velocity information from the 1D results during post-processing, enabling the generation of two-dimensional (2D) velocity data.
 We validate our model by conducting numerical simulations of blood flow through stenotic arteries with varying severities, ranging from 23% to 50%.
 The results were compared to those from the established 1D model and a full three-dimensional (3D) simulation, highlighting the potential and importance of this model for arteries with variable radius.
-All the code used to generate the results presented in the paper is available at this https URL.